M0M0-M/csc4792-project_team_28/README.md

 ## 1.7 Expected Benefits

-- The system will make Gazette notices faster to find, will help to improve transparency, and support decision-making for professionals and the public who want to make use of the system.
+- The system will make Gazette notices faster to find, will help to improve transparency, and support decision-making for professionals and the public who want to make use of it.